Kenil-kavar/BIO-Generator-for-Dinner-Tonight/README.md

 Open a new terminal.
 Navigate into the Django project directory:

-Code:->>  cd BIO-Generator-for-Dinner-Tonight/Bio Generator/bio_project
+>>  cd BIO-Generator-for-Dinner-Tonight/Bio Generator/bio_project
 Run the server:

-Code:->> python manage.py runserver
+>> python manage.py runserver